briannemcgrath/WSAA-coursework/project/README.md

 - Aria Labels - Used to add alternative text to widgets on `index.html`. (https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-label)

 ## Acknowledgements:
 This repository was developed as part of coursework for the Higher Diploma in Science in Computing in Data Analytics with Atlantic Technological University.
+All illusratations and graphics on this site were custom-designed by myself using Canva 🎨.
 Special thanks to lecturer Andrew Beatty for guidance and support.

 **by Brianne McGrath**